-This work is organized as follows: in section \ref{sec:phenomenology}, we resume the extended viscous dark energy.
+This work is organized as follows: in Sect. \ref{sec:phenomenology}, we resume the extended viscous dark energy.
 This section is divided into two subsections \ref{subsec:background} and \ref{subsec:growth}.
-In \ref{subsec:background}, we outline the principal equations that describe the extended viscous dark energy.
+In Sect. \ref{subsec:background}, we outline the principal equations that describe the extended viscous dark energy.
 Further, in \ref{subsec:growth}, we show the equations that govern the perturbation level in the presence of this viscous model.
-In section \ref{sec:data-method}, we describe the cosmological data as well as the methodology used in this work.
-In section \ref{sec:results}, we present the main results of our work, parameter constraints, and Bayesian model selection.
-Finally, in section \ref{sec:conclusions}, we conclude this work.
+In Sect. \ref{sec:data-method}, we describe the cosmological data as well as the methodology used in this work.
+In Sect. \ref{sec:results}, we present the main results of our work, parameter constraints, Bayesian model selection and cosmic age crisis.
+Finally, in Sect. \ref{sec:conclusions}, we conclude this work.

-\section{Phenomenology of the Extended Viscous Dark Energy Model}
+\section{Phenomenology of the extended viscous dark energy Model}

-\subsection{Background Level}
+\subsection{Background level}

 Let us recall the phenomenology of the extended viscous dark energy models.
-The cosmological model under study in this work consists of a flat FLRW Universe, which contains dark energy as non-perfect fluid, together with cold dark matter, baryon and, radiation.
-In this description, the total energy-momentum tensor can be express as
+The cosmological model under study in this work consists of a flat FLRW Universe, which contains dark energy as non-perfect fluid, together with cold dark matter, baryon, and radiation.
+In this description, the total energy-momentum tensor can be expressed as

-where $T^{\mu\nu}$ is the energy-momentum tensor which represents the perfect fluid, and $\Delta T^{\mu\nu}$ is a tiny perturbation which corresponds the all dissipative processes (heat flux, anisotropic-stress and, bulk viscosity).
-In a homogeneous and isotropic universe, the only dissipative process allowed is the bulk viscosity.
-This dissipative process is the one that plays an important role in the Universe dynamics at the background level because it satisfies the cosmological principle \cite{Weinberg1971}.
-The first approach to study the relativistic bulk viscosity process is based on the Eckart theory and, despite the causality problem, it is widely used due to its simplicity.
+where $T^{\mu\nu}$ is the energy-momentum tensor which represents the perfect fluid, and $\Delta T^{\mu\nu}$ is a tiny perturbation that corresponds all dissipative processes (heat flux, anisotropic-stress, and bulk viscosity).
+In a homogeneous and isotropic Universe, the only dissipative process allowed is the bulk viscosity.
+As is widely known, bulk viscosity plays an important role in the Universe dynamics at the background level because it satisfies the cosmological principle \cite{Weinberg1971}.
+The first approach to studying the relativistic bulk viscosity process is based on the Eckart theory, and despite the causality problem, it is widely used due to its simplicity.
 In this scenario, the bulk viscosity pressure is given by \cite{Eckart1940}